 Refresher training methods

+There are different forms of refresher training, however, we’ll focus on how traditional training delivery differs from microlearning.
 Refresher training courses can be delivered in a traditional way – you can gather your team in a conference room, go over each topic through a series of PowerPoint presentation slides, and practice their old skills in some realistic scenarios.

-Although according to Ebbinghaus, employees will most likely forget about 50% of new information after the first hour of their training, and about 70% after 24 hours.
+Although according to Ebbinghaus, employees will most likely forget about 50% of new information after the first hour of their training and about 70% after 24 hours.
 Plus, the human brain can only digest three to four new pieces of information at once, so confining them in a while-walled boring conference room with long lectures and thick modules isn’t exactly your best option.

 The microlearning method suggests higher retention than your traditional classroom-style learning.
 Here, your refresher training lessons will be reduced into short bursts and focused chunks, taking only 5-10 minutes to complete.
 It perfectly captures the objective of a refresher training, which is to simply help employees remember skills and knowledge that they may have forgotten, without having to go through the hassles of organizing yet another day-long conference or training program.